lbignone/pygadget/README.md

 * "stars"
 * "bndry"

-Most block types return a 1D ndarray.
-The exceptions being "pos", "vel" and "accel" which return a 2D ndarray with three columns representing Cartesian axis.
-And "metals" which return a 2D array with 12 columns representing each of the chemical elements consider in the simulation.
+Most block types return a single column Pandas Dataframe.
+The exceptions being "pos", "vel" and "accel" which return a dataframe with three columns ('x', 'y', 'z') representing Cartesian axis.
+And "metals" which return a DataFrame with 12 columns representing each of the chemical elements consider in the simulation.

-Slicing and array operations can be used to manipulate data.
-For example:
+Check the Pandas [Intro to Data Structures](http://pandas.pydata.org/pandas-docs/dev/dsintro.html) for a primer on DataFrames manipulation and slicing.

+For example

     composition = snap.read_block("metals", "stars")
-    composition[:,0]
+    composition.He

 Should return the helium mass content for every stellar particle in the snapshot.
 Similarly:

     halo_pos = snap.read_block("pos", "halo")
-    pos[:,1]
+    pos.y

 Should return the 'y' coordinate for every halo particle.

+As blocks are index by particle ID, you should be careful on how you select rows.
+More information on the [Idexing/Selection](http://pandas.pydata.org/pandas-docs/dev/dsintro.html#indexing-selection) section of the Pandas documentation.

 ## Subfind